Girolamo Piromalli: Business

 Together with his brother Peppe Piromalli, Mommo redirected the 'Ndrangheta clan from its rural base to an entrepreneurial criminal organisation assuming dominance over several public works in the Gioia Tauro area, particularly in the construction and operation of the new container seaport.

 When in 1974 businesses involved in the expansion of the port and steelworks in Gioia Tauro offered a three per cent kickback to be left in peace the three leading 'Ndrangheta families at the time, Antonio Macrì, the Piromalli clan and the De Stefano clan rejected the offer and wanted to be sub-contracted on work carried in order to control the project.

 The 'Ndrangheta exploited the construction of the steelworks until the project was abandoned when the government decided there was no economic base for it.
 In 1977 disagreements about business interests emerged between Piromalli and the De Stefano clan.
 A hit squad headed by Peppe Piromalli killed Giorgio De Stefano.
 Some 1,000 people were killed in clan wars over the construction contracts.

+Death

 On February 11, 1979, Mommo Piromalli died of cirrhosis of the liver in a prison hospital in Gioia Tauro.
 He was succeeded as head of the clan by his younger brother Giuseppe "Peppe" Piromalli.
 Piromalli also had contacts with Sicilian Mafiosi such as Angelo La Barbera and Stefano Bontate.